 Liquidity is managed by the Company by matching the terms of the financial instruments so that cash inflows meet cash outflows.
-The receipts from the related party loan asset and the payments in respect of the derivative financial instruments described in the Annual Report and Financial Statements are matched.
-The receipts from the derivative financial instruments and the payments required in respect of the debt securities in issue described above are also matched.
+The receipts from the related party loan are matched against the payments required in respect of the debt securities in issue.